 - Bottle-feeding: If you’re formula-feeding, you’ll want to feed Baby every three to four hours a day, six to eight times a day.
-Until Baby is four weeks old, feed her two to three ounces per feeding.
+Until Baby is four weeks old, feed them two to three ounces per feeding.
 At one month, three to four ounces should be good, and you can start four to five ounces at two months.

 This frequent feeding may feel a little demanding, but it won’t last forever!
-While Baby is this age, it’s helpful and necessary to feed her this much so that she gets enough protective nutrients from breastmilk or formula.
+While Baby is this age, it’s helpful and necessary to feed them this much so that they get enough protective nutrients from breastmilk or formula.
 After a few weeks, you’ll start to get better at knowing when Baby is hungry.
 Try to notice when Baby starts rooting or lip smacking, as these are early signs of hunger.
 Over time, Baby will start to get better at latching and feeding, which means that feedings will go quicker too.

 Four to six months

 You’ll still feed “on demand”, meaning feeding when your baby gives hunger cues.
-Around month six, you may start to breast- or bottle-feed Baby less frequently because she will be eating some new foods.
-In these months, as you start to introduce semi-solid foods to Baby, you’ll still want trusty breastmilk or formula to be her main source of nutrition.
+Around month six, you may start to breast- or bottle-feed Baby less frequently because they will be eating some new foods.
+In these months, as you start to introduce semi-solid foods to Baby, you’ll still want trusty breastmilk or formula to be their main source of nutrition.

 - Breastfeeding: You’ll probably want to aim to feed Baby at least six times per day if you’re breastfeeding.